buildbot/buildbot/master/docs/manual/concepts.rst

 Most Source steps record the revision that they checked out in the ``got_revision`` property.
-A later step could use this property to specify the name of a fully-built tarball, dropped in an easily-acessible directory for later testing.
+A later step could use this property to specify the name of a fully-built tarball, dropped in an easily-accessible directory for later testing.

 .. note::
     In builds with more than one codebase, the ``got_revision`` property is a dictionary, keyed by codebase.

-Some projects want to perform nightly builds as well as bulding in response to committed changes.
+Some projects want to perform nightly builds as well as building in response to committed changes.
 Such a project would run two schedulers, both pointing to the same set of builders, but could provide an ``is_nightly`` property so that steps can distinguish the nightly builds, perhaps to run more